robmasocco/AOS-TAG/ideas.md

 - *__randomize_layout* of some structs?
 - Docs in here:
     - A README for SCTH.
-        Mention that we left it as a secondary module to experiment with exported symbols, module dependencies, and module locking, but that for simplicity we left it as the homework required: with no synchronization whatsoever.
+        Mention that we left it as a secondary module to experiment with exported symbols, module dependencies, and module locking, but that for simplicity we just modified it a tad bit, i.e. we added a mutex to make operations atomic.